-Rule One Partners, LLC, located at 891 Bear Creek Road, Moreland, Georgia 30259, serves as the Fund's investment adviser.
+Rule One Partners, LLC, located at 811 Bear Creek Road, Moreland, Georgia 30259, serves as the Fund's investment adviser.
 The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended.
 The Adviser is a limited liability corporation formed in Wyoming.
-The Adviser also manages a private fund and separately managed accounts.
-As of December 31, 2023, the Adviser had approximately \$186 million in assets under management.
+The Adviser also manages a private fund.
+As of December 31, 2024, the Adviser had approximately \$225.16 million in assets under management.
 Subject to the oversight of the Fund's Board of Trustees, the Adviser is responsible for managing the Fund's investments, executing transactions and providing related administrative services and facilities under an Investment Advisory Agreement between the Fund and the Adviser.

 The management fee set forth in the Fund's Investment Advisory Agreement is 1.70% annually, to be paid monthly.
 In addition to investment advisory fees, the Fund pays other expenses including costs incurred in connection with the maintenance of securities law registration, printing and mailing prospectuses and SAIs to shareholders, certain financial accounting services, taxes or governmental fees, custodial, transfer and shareholder servicing agent costs, expenses of outside counsel and independent accountants, preparation of shareholder reports, and expenses of trustee and shareholder meetings.
+For the fiscal year ended December 31, 2024, the Adviser earned an aggregate fee of 1.70% of the Fund's daily net assets for investment advisory services, of which 0.01% was waived pursuant to the expense limitation agreement.

-The Adviser has contractually agreed to waive or reduce its fees and/or pay for operating expenses of the Fund, until at least May 1, 2025, to ensure that total annual fund operating expenses after fee waiver and/or reimbursements (exclusive of interest, distribution fees pursuant to Rule 12b-1 plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expenses on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other extraordinary expenses not incurred in the ordinary course of business) do not exceed 1.99% of the Fund's average daily net assets with respect to the Founder's Class shares and Investor Class shares.
+The Adviser has contractually agreed to waive or reduce its fees and/or pay for operating expenses of the Fund, until at least May 1, 2026, to ensure that total annual fund operating expenses after fee waiver and/or reimbursements (exclusive of interest, distribution fees pursuant to Rule 12b-1 plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expenses on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other extraordinary expenses not incurred in the ordinary course of business) do not exceed 1.99% of the Fund's average daily net assets with respect to the Founder's Class shares and Investor Class shares.
 Each fee waiver or reduction or reimbursement of an expense by the Adviser is subject to repayment by the Fund within thirty-six months following the date such waiver and/or reimbursement was made, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.